Ila-bura/zero-waste-life/README.md

 <p>Anyone who wishes to leave the world a better place and is willing to make an effort to reduce the amount of waste they produce in their daily activities.</p>

-<p>The website target audience spans from young professionals to stay-at-home parents, typically in the 20 to 45 age range.
-What they all have in common is they are passionate about sustainability, they are mindful about what they consume and tend to prefer a vegetarian or vegan diet.</p>
+<p>The website's target audience spans from young professionals to stay-at-home parents, typically in the 20 to 45 age range.
+What they all have in common is they are passionate about sustainability, mindful about what they consume and generally leaning towards a vegetarian or vegan diet.</p>

 ## Communication

 <p>In line with the site ethos, the content is displayed in little "nuggets" of information, meant to be easily read without overwhelming the users.
-The text bubbles in every page are intended as "calls to action" to inform and engage the users.</p>
+The text bubbles on every page are intended as "calls to action" to inform and engage the users.</p>

 # Design

 ## Color Scheme

-<p>The starting point to develop the color scheme was oriented by the intention to match the colors of the background hero video.
+<p>The starting point for the color scheme was inspired by matching the colors in the background hero video.
+The overall intent of the scheme is to convey a sense of relaxation, utilizing muted tones and delicate hues.</p>
+.
 The overall intent was to convey a sense of relaxation, with muted tones and delicate hues.</p>

-<p>The Chrome extension ColorZilla was used to pick specific colors from the background image, one of which was then converted to RGBA format to match the same hue used for the background of the sections with text.
-ColorZilla was also used to pick a specific shade of white from the background image to be used for the form fields as well as the submit button.</p>
+<p>The Chrome extension ColorZilla was used to pick specific colors from the background image.
+One of said colors was then converted to RGBA format to match the hue used for the background in the text-containing sections.
+ColorZilla was also used to pick a specific shade of white from the background image.
+This color was used for the form fields as well as the submit button.</p>

-<p>ColorSpace was used to generate a matching gradient palette.</p>

-<p>To create a contrasting effect with the background, the logo, the main headings and the text content have a darker tone.
-In keeping with the intent of creating a pleasant and relaxing effect, the black color was avoided in favour of a more nuanced shade.</p>
+<p>ColorSpace was used to generate a matching gradient palette.
+The logo, main headings and text content, all utilize a darker tone – to achieve a contrasting effect against the background.
+In keeping with the intent of creating a pleasant and relaxing feel, pure black was avoided in favour of a more nuanced shade.</p>

 ![Screenshot of the gradient palette generated using ColorSpace.](assets/images/images-readme/gradient-palette.png)

 ## Typography

-<p>Cormorant Garamond was chosen as the font family for the headings, primarily in bold, to achieve a stylized and sleek final effect.</p>
+<p>Cormorant Garamond is the font family of choice for the headings, primarily in bold, aiming for a stylized and sleek final result.</p>

-<p>Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine and make the font aesthetically pleasing without compromising readability.
-The font family was created using Google Fonts.</p>
+<p>Source Code Pro is used for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine and make the font aesthetically pleasing without compromising readability.
+The font family is created using Google Fonts.</p>

 ## Imagery

 <p>All the imagery on the site, including the hero background video were sourced from the free stock photo platform Pexel.
 More information can be found in the Credits section of this document.</p>

-<p>The choice behind the images and video is in keeping with the theme of the site.
-More specifically, the hero video was chosen to create a relaxing effect of water moving in a vase of flower.
-This was achieved by embedding a short clip as the hero background video.
-The video is set on loop, to maintain the same soothing effect while users navigate the website, without being too distracting.</p>
+<p>The choice behind the images and video is based in keeping with the theme of the site.
+More specifically, the hero video is picked to create a calming effect of water moving in a vase of flowers.
+This is achieved by embedding a short clip as the hero background video.
+The video is looped to maintain the same soothing effect while users navigate the website, without being too distracting.</p>

-<p>The video was encoded using HandBrake to optimize its size and quality when displayed on mobile devices.</p>
+<p>The video is encoded using HandBrake to optimize size and quality when displayed on mobile devices.</p>

-<p>The placeholder picture is a screenshot of the video then converted to webp format.</p>
+<p>The placeholder picture is a screenshot of the video, converted to webp format.</p>

 # Wireframes